nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/Bluetooth Low Energy Application Developers Guide/topics/Advanced_security_capabilities.md

 #endif
 ```

-At application level, when Advanced Secure Mode is enabled, the security mode and level for pairing is automatically enforced as Mode1 Level 4, ensuring LE Secure Connections pairing.
+At application level, when Advanced Secure Mode is enabled, the security mode and level for pairing is automatically enforced as Mode 1 Level 4, ensuring LE Secure Connections pairing.
 Legacy pairing is not supported in this mode.

 When enabled, the main benefit of Advanced Secure Mode is the secured storage and handling of Bluetooth LE security keys.
 The EdgeLock Secure Enclave is capable of generating, importing, and exporting security keys as plain text or as encrypted blobs.
 All encrypted blobs are created by the EdgeLock Secure Enclave using a die unique key, which makes them impossible to decrypt by devices other than the one that created them.
 The Bluetooth LE security keys are managed in Advanced Secure Mode as follows: